 1. This year I will: write a book.
 Then write another one.

 Kindle publishing is HOT.
-Check the Kindle boards, and you’ll find that many writers have quit their day jobs to become publishers.
+Check the Kindle boards, and you’ll find that many writers have quit their day jobs to become self-publishing authors.
 Over the past couple of years, I’ve accepted ghostwriting gigs to write ebooks for others.
 I’m cutting back on that severely.
 I won’t have time to focus on others’ ebooks; I’m building my own catalogue.

 Here’s why: every ebook you write and self-publish is an investment in your future.
 Look on your catalogue of books as something which will grow in value with every day which passes.
 Don’t aim for big wins (see Tip 4.)
 Even if an ebook makes you just $20 a month, that’s $240 over a year.
 What if you had dozens of ebooks?
 Some might make you just $20 a month.
 Others might make you several hundred dollars each month.